Hydrospheredata/mist/docs/install.md

 Mist has built-in UI where you could check running workers and jobs as well as execute/debug API routes right from the web browser.
 By default it's available by `/ui` path.
 Link on it for local installation <http://localhost:2004/ui>.
-Also Mist contains prebuilded examples from:
+Also Mist has prebuilt examples for:
 - [spark1](https://github.com/Hydrospheredata/mist/tree/master/examples-spark1/src/main/scala)
 - [spark2](https://github.com/Hydrospheredata/mist/tree/master/examples-spark2/src/main/scala)
 - [python](https://github.com/Hydrospheredata/mist/tree/master/examples-python)
-You can run that examples from ui or via any another interface that supported by Mist.
+You can run these examples from web ui, REST HTTP or Messaging API.
 For example http call for [SimpleContext](https://github.com/Hydrospheredata/mist/blob/master/examples-spark1/src/main/scala/SimpleContext.scala) from examples looks like that:
 ```sh